visualopsholdings/tinylogo/README.md

 - Logo sketches are a thing now!
 The .lgo file can contain the pin definitions and all the writes and reads.
 Use the flashcode tool to write new LOGO compiled code right into your sketch.

+### 15 Jun 2023
+- Remove case sensitivity and whitespace sensitivity.
+You can write 3+3/4 now.